 The Neukam surname is derived from the Middle High German words "niuwe," meaning "new," and "mann," meaning "man."
 As such, the name was most likely originally a nickname for someone who had recently moved to a location.

 The surname Neukam was first found in West Prussia and Pomerelia, where the name emerged in mediaeval times as one of the notable families in the western region.
 From the 13th century onwards the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Neukam family
+Early History of the Neukam family

 This web page shows only a small excerpt of our Neukam research.
 Another 73 words (5 lines of text) covering the years 1872, 1880, 1648, 1715, 1687, 1753 and 1779 are included under the topic Early Neukam History in all our PDF Extended History products and printed products wherever possible.